 Many other similar anecdotes exist, and if true, they not only suggest the Ouija board is real, they make a good case against using one.

-The issue of demons and alleged demonic possession is of particular interest, such as the 2015 incident involving an 18-year-old woman in Peru (and here are some symptoms of a demonic possession to go along with that).
+The issue of demons and alleged demonic possession is of particular interest, such as the 2015 incident involving an 18-year-old woman in Peru.
 She had used nothing more than a free Ouija board app on her smartphone, perhaps proving that it isn’t the form the board takes, but what it represents that matters.